Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Long-Term Memory

 \textbf{Alternate Cache Designs}.
-Except following the prepending style of \textit{Mem} as the memory cache, RMT \cite{bulatov2022recurrent} formalizes the memory cache as special \texttt{[mem]} tokens, prepended both at the start and the end of each segment, as shown in Eq.\ref{eq: rmt}.
-After processing each segment, the read/write tokens will be split from the output embeddings and the write tokens will be taken as the \texttt{[mem]} tokens for next segment.
-By leveraging such recurrence mechanism with global memory tokens, RMT is demonstrated to scale effective context size to 1M tokens \cite{bulatov2023scaling}.
-And Memorizing Transformer \cite{wu2022memorizing} applies (key,value) memory cache only for the top attention layer, but with a large cache size without compression.
-Besides, instead of a simple FIFO cache to read memory, they use \textit{k}NN algorithm to retrieve top-\textit{k} most similar (key,value) pairs for each query to prepend to the local ones, as Eq.\ref{eq: knn_transformer} indicates.
-In contrast, Memformer \cite{wu2020memformer} reads and writes the memory cache fully leveraging variants of self-attention with a \textit{forgetting mechanism}, to retrieve and retain the most significant information through long-range timesteps.
+RMT~\cite{bulatov2022recurrent} formalizes the memory cache as special \texttt{[mem]} tokens, prepended both at the start and the end of each segment, as shown in Eq.~\ref{eq: rmt}.
+After processing each segment, the read/write tokens will be split from the output embeddings, and the write tokens will be taken as the \texttt{[mem]} tokens for the next segment.
+By leveraging such a recurrence mechanism with global memory tokens, RMT is demonstrated to scale effective context size to 1M tokens~\cite{bulatov2023scaling}.
+Memorizing Transformer~\cite{wu2022memorizing} applies (key, value) memory cache only for the top attention layer, but with a large cache size without compression.
+Besides, instead of a simple FIFO cache to read memory, they use \textit{k}NN algorithm to retrieve top-\textit{k} most similar (key,~value) pairs for each query to prepend to the local ones, as Eq.~\ref{eq: knn_transformer} indicates.
+In contrast, Memformer~\cite{wu2020memformer} reads and writes the memory cache fully leveraging variants of self-attention with a \textit{forgetting mechanism} to retrieve and retain the most significant information through long-range time steps.